Test Project and Testdata Directories

 testdata directory.
 This is just a directory under the content root of your plugin, but not under a source root.
 Files in

-testdata are normally not valid source code and must not be compiled.
+testdata usually are not valid source code and must not be compiled.

 To specify the location of